dhilzyi/hianime-with-local-mpv/README.md

 ```bash
 python hianime.py
 ```
+Use `python hianime.py --command` as you can print the raw mpv command for debugging such as using another command mpv.
 - Paste an anime URL (e.g., https://hianime.to/watch/one-piece-100).
 - Select options like episode, or 'p' to pin to series.
 - Choose servers manually or automatically.